Minnesota Bar Exam Information

 |On-Motion Application Fee:||$1,150|

-The final Minnesota Bar Examination of 2020 is scheduled for the last Tuesday and Wednesday of July.
-Due to the COVID-19 pandemic, the dates are subject to change.
+The first Minnesota Bar Examination of 2023 is scheduled for the last Tuesday and Wednesday of February.
 Applicants are encouraged to keep watching the Minnesota State Board of Law Examiners webpage for current scheduling information

 The exam consists of two full-day sessions and includes all three sections of the Universal Bar Exam (UBE).
 Developed and coordinated by the National Conference of Bar Examiners, the UBE consists of the Multistate Bar Examination (MBT), Multistate Essay Exam (MEE), and Multistate Performance Test (MPT) questions.